sameersharma84/templateMatchingiOS/README.md

-# Tracking and Altering Images
+# Tracking and altering images

 Create images from rectangular shapes found in the user's environment, and augment their appearance.